blueprints-for-text-analytics-python/blueprints-text/README.md

 ## Working on Google Colab

-Simply click on the link for respective chapter to open a runnable copy of the notebook on Colab.
+Simply click on the link for the respective chapter to open a runnable copy of the notebook on Colab.
 In Colab, click "View&rarr;Expand Sections" to view the complete code immediately.

 You can run each cell separately by hitting "Shift-enter".
 Do not leave out any cell and don't forget to run the first code cells for the setup.